TomSmeets/quest-for-nothing/doc/wayland.md

 <!-- wayland.md - Learning about wayland and writing a wayland compositor -->
 # Creating a Wayland Compositor

-## Run a wayland compositor
+## Run a Wayland compositor
-To access the eventloop I have to be able to access the insides of the `wl_display`.
+To access the event loop I have to be able to access the insides of the `wl_display`.
 To do this just declare it with the first two fields accessible.

 ```c